 - What are the major themes, and do any of them need to be changed?

 - How is the overall tone of my novel and is it consistent?

-- Are there characters that need to be added, changed or eliminated?
+- Are there characters that need to be added, changed, or eliminated?

 - Is the focus of the novel on the right characters and plot points?

-This is the point at which you can begin to make the comprehensive changes that either get you closer to your original goals, or help you achieve new goals.
+This is the point at which you can begin to make the comprehensive changes that either get you closer to your original goals or help you achieve new goals.
 Once you are clear about what your goals are, you need to create a plan for achieving those goals.
-As part of that plan you should be prepared to create a revised plot outline.
+As part of that plan, you should be prepared to create a revised plot outline.
 Your new plot outline should be based on the chronology you created earlier.
 The new outline, however, will serve as a roadmap toward achieving your new goals.
-At minimum, it should include the following.
+At a minimum, it should include the following.

 - Planned new scenes

 It may also include other revision elements such as:

 - Changes to settings

 Once you have a roadmap, you can start a comprehensive revision of your novel.
 In the next article, I’ll cover writing new scenes and revising old scenes.